juntylpro1/secure-enterprise/manual-customize.md

 {: #included-pipelines}

 The customization bundle has an `automation` directory that includes a couple of options for starter pipelines.
 These pipelines can be used to automate the lifecycle of your customized products that you share by using a private catalog on {{site.data.keyword.cloud_notm}}.
 This includes managing the onboarding, validation, and sharing of the deployable architecture version to a private catalog. `README` files are included for each pipeline option that provide details on how to leverage it.
 For more information about each one, see [GitHub Actions](https://github.com/features/actions){: external} and [Creating a toolchain](https://cloud.ibm.com/devops/setup/deploy?repository=https%3A%2F%2Fus-east.git.cloud.ibm.com%2Fopen-toolchain%2Fiac-compliance-ci-toolchain&env_id=ibm:yp:us-east){: external}.

+### Using the console to onboard to a private catalog
+{: #customize-next}

+If you'd like to use the console to onboard your deployable architecture, see [onboarding your customized deployable architecture to a private catalog](/docs/secure-enterprise?topic=secure-enterprise-onboard-da) for step-by-step guidance.

 ## Next steps
 {: #customize-next}